top of page

 2005 age 61: Started taking a nine-day holiday every three months, mostly jumping around China and different Asian countries.

 2009 age 65: Attended Byron Katie’s nine-day “School for the Work” residency course.
-Her “four questions plus a turnaround” provided additional access for living a life I love as well as coaching my clients.
+Her “four questions plus a turnaround” provided additional access to living a life I love as well as coaching my clients.

 2009 age 65: After visiting Kunming, China, I decided that Kunming was better for me than Shanghai.
 I moved to Kunming after living nine years in Shanghai.

-2011 age 67: With the ease and low-cost of digital point-and-shoot photography, I fell in love with taking photos while walking along the streets of Kunming.
+2011 age 67: With the ease and low cost of digital point-and-shoot photography, I fell in love with taking photos while walking along the streets of Kunming.
 I especially like taking photos of Chinese children.
 Unlike American parents, Chinese parents and grandparents are most often delighted that I am taking a photo of their child.
 I take over 200 photos a week.

-2012 age 68: Deciding that sleep and being well rested is the #1 priority of my life, I started getting into bed by 9.00pm each night (waking up naturally sometime between 4.00am and 6.00am).
+2012 age 68: Deciding that sleep and being well rested is the #1 priority of my life, I started getting into bed by 9.00 pm each night (waking up naturally sometime between 4.00 am and 6.00 am).
 Then, every day, around noon time, I take a one-to-two hour nap.

 2013 age 69: Discovered the whole new world of cognitive biases by reading Daniel Kahneman’s “Thinking, Fast and Slow.”
 Since then I have continued to study this new domain of science, seeing how much I can improve my decision-making ability.
 Check out the site: LessWrong.com.

 2014 age 70: Although I experimented with a ketogenic diet for a while, I am currently settled on a 98% unprocessed moderate-to-low carb, vegan eating program (I eat one sardine each day).
-With once-a-week splurge meals, I fast over 16 hours each day, rarely eating between 6.00pm and 10.00am (except for green tea, supplements, etc.).
+With once-a-week splurge meals, I fast over 16 hours each day, rarely eating between 6.00 pm and 10.00 am (except for green tea, supplements, etc.).
 My energy level is the highest it’s ever been.
 I also created a more focused intention of living with vitality until at least July 18, 2115.

 2015 age 71: Established the daily practice of self-coaching.
 With my assistant Heidi as a great listener, I found I could coach myself through almost any problem.